RedisLabs/redislabs-docs/content/rs/concepts/intercluster-replication.md

 simplify developing such applications by directly using built-in smarts for handling conflicting writes based on the data type in use.
-Instead of depending on just simplistic "last-writer-wins" type conflict resolution, geo-distributed Active-Active databases combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data types intent.
+Instead of depending on just simplistic "last-writer-wins" type conflict resolution, geo-distributed Active-Active databases (formerly known as CRDBs) combines techniques defined in CRDT (conflict-free replicated data types) research with Redis types to provide smart and automatic conflict resolution based on the data types intent.